 Are the date and time settings out of sync on your Mac?
 If your Clock has you in a different time zone, then a Mac OS X preference called Location Services probably needs to be turned on.
 This is an easy fix and will enable your Apple computer (iMac, PowerBook, MacBook, Mac Mini, etc) to automatically update itself with the correct time and date based on your current location.
-Here’s what you need to do to enable location services for Mac OS X.
+Here’s an easy to follow tutorial on how to enable location services Mac OS X.

-01) Open “System Preferences” from under the Apple menu
+01) Open “System Preferences” From The Apple menu

 Click on the Apple icon in the top left of your screen and scroll down to select the System Preferences application.

 You’ll need an administrator password in order to proceed.
 If you don’t have the admin password, then ask you local admin or the person who set up your computer.
 Click on the padlock and enter in your admin info to authenticate yourself.

 04) Enable Location Services Mac OS X

 Click on the checkbox and Enable Location Services in the Mac OS X operating system.
 This will activate the location services for your computer.